Jasper-Hawks/Jasper-Hawks/README.md

-- 👋 Hi, I’m @Jasper-Hawks
+# 👋 Hi, I’m @Jasper-Hawks
-- I'm a student and aspiring Software/Web Developer from Southeast Virginia
-- On my profile you'll find some of my projects and some of my hobbies
+I'm a student and aspiring Software/Web Developer from Southeast Virginia.
+On my profile you'll find some of my coding projects, tools and scripts that I use, and some of my hobbies.

+## Projects I'm Working On
+- .wiki to .md Converter in **Python**
+- A meditation timer in **Shell Script**
+- A CLI God of War based game in **Python**

-- Check me out at my [website](jasperhawks.netlify.app)
+Check me out or contact me at my [website](jasperhawks.netlify.app)